Google Cloud Platform

 Roles

-The permissions Cyscale has with regards to your GCP infrastructure are dictated by the roles you assign to the service account you create in step 2.
+The permissions Cyscale has with regards to your Google Cloud infrastructure are dictated by the roles you assign to the service account you create in step 2.

 To benefit from everything Cyscale has to offer, the following roles are needed:

 - Viewer - This is a built-in basic role that allows read access to most resources in the project.
-You can read more about the Viewer role in the GCP documentation, and you can see all permissions granted through this role with the command
+You can read more about the Viewer role in the Google Cloud documentation, and you can see all permissions granted through this role with the command

 gcloud iam roles describe roles/viewer

-. - Security Reviewer - Another built-in role allowing read access to all resources.
+. - Security Reviewer - Built-in role allowing read access to all resources.
 It is required because some key

 list